 The dots you see on the surface of your skin are actually openings of hair follicles where hair, for the most part, has decided it won't grow.
 Each pore contains a sebaceous gland that produces your skin’s oils.
 Some pores are more noticeable on certain parts of your face, like your forehead, nose, and cheeks; this is where the sebaceous glands are bigger.

-The size depends primarily on your genes.
+Pore size depends primarily on your genes.
 Usually, fair-skinned people have smaller pores, while those with olive or darker skin have larger ones.
 Your skin type can also play a role.
 Dry skin appears pore-less, while oily skin makes them more visible.
-Collagen loss due to aging also reduces your skin's elasticity, and thus, enlarges the size of the hair follicles.
+Collagen loss due to aging also reduces your skin's elasticity and thus enlarges the size of the hair follicles.

 The following non-genetic factors can also increase the size of your pores: